kaunel85/ong-bylaws/bylaws.md

 the President and a Chapter Advisory Board delegate shall determine the final amount.

-109. Under no circumstances shall tape be used on the walls in any of the common areas of the chapter house without the permission of Scotia Phi Property Manager.
-Anything being hung on the walls or windows in common areas requires the approval of the Scotia Phi Property Manager.
+109. Under no circumstances shall tape be used on the walls in any of the common areas of the chapter house without the permission of Ontario Gamma Property Manager.
+Anything being hung on the walls or windows in common areas requires the approval of the Ontario Gamma Property Manager.

 110. All active Members will be responsible for keeping clean the common living areas of the house including but not limited to; bathrooms, kitchen, living room, games room, stairs, chapter room, outside areas and hallways.
      1. Common areas are to be kept clean at all times.